Botmasher/reactnd-readable/api-server/README.md

 | `DELETE /comments/:id` | Sets a comment's deleted flag to `true`. | &nbsp; |

 ## Specification
+The server is currently seeded with a small number of categories and posts.

 ### Categories
-The server supports a small, fixed number of categories that users can put posts into.
-Categories are simple objects containing a name and a URL path (usually the same string).
-The server does not have methods for creating/modifying/deleting these categories.
-If you wish to add to the categories for your app, simply add your desired object to the Array in `categories.js` in the provided server.
+Categories are objects containing a name, a URL path (currently expected by the frontend to be the same string) and a displayName.
+The `name` is also used as the associative index for that object.
+The inherited server lacked methods for creating/modifying/deleting these categories.
+These operations were added to the backend and tested from the frontend.

 ### Posts
-Posts are the building blocks of your application.
+Posts are the building blocks of the application.
+Each post is assigned to one category.
 Posts include:

 Attribute | Type     | Description
 ---       | ---      | ---